lquattro/space-engineers-display-assembler-refinery/README.md

 * __It's important to separate the different module by a semicolon__ ```;```
 * __In name lcd, you can call module (clock, assembler...) in lower case or upper case (it's your choice)__

-## Next Feactures :
-- Display information resource at working (in assembler and refinery)

 ## LICENSE